hiyodev/apex-legends-app/README.md

 1. To learn and or practice the followings:
     1. Replicating components from websites
     2. Creating reuseable components
+    3. Filtering Objects
-    3. CSS styling and animation
+    4. CSS styling and animation
-    4. CSS Flexbox
+    5. CSS Flexbox
 2. To become a better Frontend Developer.
 3. To work towards my 50 apps in 2023 goal, 1/50 apps done so far.